 - A maximum of 6.0 units of non-Arts and Science courses - specifically Commerce courses - can be used to fulfill Arts and Science Degree requirements, including those specifically for ASC students (such as COMM 200) or courses used as ECON_Subs (such as COMM 211 and COMM 221).
 This also applies to Dual Degree students in Commerce and Economics.

 - The only exception to this rule in the Faculty of Arts and Science is in applied economics.
-A maximum of 9.0 units of non-Arts and Science - Commerce - courses can be used to fulfill Arts and Science Degree requirements in APEC.
+A maximum of 9.0 units of non-Arts and Science - Commerce courses (listed as part of the APEC plan subs) can be used to fulfill Arts and Science Degree requirements in APEC.